zmalone/chef-web-docs/source/test-your-infrastructure-code/rhel/index.md

 * be able to use [Serverspec](http://serverspec.org) to verify that your cookbook configures the system as you expect.
 * be able to use [ChefSpec](http://sethvargo.github.io/chefspec/) to verify that your resources are properly defined, even before you apply your cookbook.
-* be able to use [RuboCop](https://github.com/bbatsov/rubocop) and [Foodcritic](http://acrmp.github.io/foodcritic/) to verify that your cookbook adheres and avoids common defects.
+* be able to use [RuboCop](https://github.com/bbatsov/rubocop) and [Foodcritic](http://acrmp.github.io/foodcritic/) to verify that your cookbook adheres to accepted coding standards and avoids common defects.
-* have increased confidence that your `awesome_customers` cookbook will behave as you expect in production.
+* have increased confidence that your `awesome_customers` cookbook that you've built in the previous tutorials will behave as you expect in production.

-You'll get started by setting up ChefDK and the virtualization tools on your workstation.
+You'll get started by setting up the Chef Development Kit and the virtualization tools on your workstation.

-[HEADLINE] Writing just one test [is better than nothing]

-Exercise: change your web application to listen to port 81 instead of port 80 and write a test to confirm that it works.